explodinglabs/explodinglabs.github.io/docs/_posts/python/2021-07-01-code-quality-pre-commit.markdown

 The tools I use are **Black** to ensure code is formatted, **Pylint** to disallow unused imports, and **Mypy** for type checking.

-Installing these Pre-commit hooks will run a series of checks locally on your development machine when you try to commit, catching problems before they even reach your local repository.
+Installing these Pre-commit hooks will run these checks locally on your development machine when you try to commit, catching problems before they reach your repository.

 ## Install the Pre-commit hooks